Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

 When we take PBC $\psi(x)=\psi(x+L)$, the Hamiltonian is Hermitian.
 The PBC spectrum is given by $E_{\text{PBC}}=k^4$ with a real-valued momentum $k\in2\pi\mathbb{Z}/L$, and the eigenstates are extended plane waves.
 This is similar to the aforementioned PBC Hatano-Nelson model.

 What will happen if we put this model on a finite open chain?
 A naive expectation is that it is the same Hermitian Hamiltonian as in the PBC case.
 However, this intuition is incorrect.
-It turns out that the Hermiticity of an operator closely relies on the boundary conditions for the wavefunctions on an open chain.
-To clarify the subtlety, we take two arbitrary continuous wavefunctions $\psi_1(x)$ and $\psi_2(x)$ in the region $x\in[0, L]$.
-The inner product of two wavefunctions in the Hilbert space is defined as $\braket{\psi_1|\psi_2}=\int_0^L\psi_1^*\psi_2\mathrm{d}x$.
+It is well-known that the Hermiticity of a differential operator closely relies on the boundary conditions for the wavefunctions on an open chain \cite{bonneau2001self,blank2008hilbert}.
+To show this, we take two arbitrary continuous wavefunctions $\psi_1(x)$ and $\psi_2(x)$ from a given Hilbert space in the region $x\in[0, L]$.
+The inner product of two wavefunctions is defined as $\braket{\psi_1|\psi_2}=\int_0^L\psi_1^*\psi_2\mathrm{d}x$.
 We omit $x$ of $\psi_{1,2}(x)$ for simplicity.
 The Hermiticity of an operator $\hat O$ requires that

 In other words, the operator $\hat O$ is Hermitian (self-adjoint) in the Hilbert space if it fulfills the above condition.
 As for $\hat H=\hat p^4$ on a length-$L$ chain, we can get

 where the boundary term $f(L)-f(0)$ comes from the integration by parts.
 The residual function $f(x)$ is where the prime is a shorthand of spatial derivatives.
 Therefore, when two arbitrary wavefunctions $\psi_{1,2}(x)$ in the Hilbert space satisfy the Hermitian (self-adjoint) condition $f(0)-f(L)=0$, the Hamiltonian $\hat H=\hat p^4$ can be viewed as a Hermitian operator in the given Hilbert space.
 This result indicates that the Hermiticity of a continuum Hamiltonian closely depends on the boundary conditions.